 Daylilies (Hemerocallis spp.) are one of the most widely grown perennials in the midwest.
 They are low maintenance, long-lived, and have few insect or disease problems.
 Trumpet-shaped to star-shaped flowers are produced above clumps of grass-like foliage.
 Flower colors include yellow, gold, orange, dark red, purple, pink, and white.
 Cultivars vary in height from 1 to 4 feet.
 Daylilies can be grown in partial shade to full sun.

 Know for its lovely silvery grey leaves, white sage (Artemisia ludoviciana) is a great groundcover that can quickly spread by rhizomes.
 This North American native grows 2 to 3 feet tall and grows best in well-drained to dry soils in full to part sun.
 Flowers appear in late summer but are not particularly ornamental.
 Several cultivars are available including 'Silver King', 'Silver Queen', and 'Valerie Finnis'.
+This species is native to much of North America, including Iowa.
 The closely related silver mound (Artemisia schmidtiana) produces perfect 12-inch mounds of finely dissected silver foliage.
 While not a spreading plant, its sprawling habit allows it to function as a groundcover.

 Rockspray cotoneaster (Cotoneaster horizontalis) is a rambling woody shrub that grows 2 to 3 feet tall and spreads 8 to 12 feet.
 The small dark green leaves align the layered stems giving the plant a fine-textured tiered appearance.
 Grow in full to part sun in well-drained soils.
 Flowers in late spring with small white flowers and then forms bright red ornamental fruit in late summer that stick around through winter.